Lesterpaintstheworld/aider/website/examples/chat-transcript-css.md

 ```

 > Applied edit to index.html
-> Commit 0b0e332 aider_nova: Added label "aider_nova" to the top of the blockquote box using style.
+> Commit 0b0e332 aider: Added label "aider" to the top of the blockquote box using style.

 </div>